Our Philosophy

-We know that students thrive when they understand why math works while they are practicing how it works-- so we start at the beginning, with the concept of number, and build from there, one axiom at a time.
+We know that students thrive when they understand why math works as they are practicing how it works-- so we start at the beginning, with the concept of number, and build from there, one axiom at a time.

 We use visual and tactile approaches to the material whenever possible, because these methods often reveal an idea in ways a purely intellectual approach cannot.